 The guide above tells us to traverse the upper part of the canyon, but we didn’t realize how early on we were supposed to exit the creek bed.
 We left some cairn markings to hopefully help the next folks.
 Once you are up on the desert floor, it’s easy to hike the top of the den.
 I do want to go back and hike through the den which supposedly is pretty hardcore and should have a full day dedicated.
 If you do hike through the Den, do not go alone.

 Pros: Ultra secluded, primitive, and is up for as much adventure as you are willing to throw at it.
 You can hike up over the top of it (recommended) then come out on the opposite site and hike back down through the crag.
 Multi-person hiking and experience are recommended for that.

 Cons: If you ask my wife, creek bed hiking sucks.

-Tips: If you want a real adventure, give this its own day.
-See the pros for this hike.
+Tips: If you want a real adventure, give this its own day and hike over and back through (see the pros for this hike above).
 Hike up the top side of the entrance then make your way over the hill to the upper mouth, then hike back down through the canyon.
 I have not done this yet, but I want to.